-Subsequent to backfill of the source area excavation, a series of trenches were excavated within the plume footprint beyond the source area to facilitate application of additional sodium lactate solution.
-The RAOC-1 excavations were backfilled with clean onsite soils.
+Subsequent to backfill of the source-area excavation, a series of trenches were excavated within the groundwater plume footprint beyond the source area to facilitate application of additional sodium lactate solution.
+The trenches were excavated to approximately two feet below the top of the water table.
+Due to the variable ground surface elevation along the length of the trench, the trench depth ranged from approximately 2 to 11 ft bgs.
+Unless sufficient groundwater had already flowed into the trench, fresh water was placed in the trench bottom and lactate material was added to and mixed with the water prior to backfill.
+All of the RAOC-1 excavations were backfilled to match surrounding grade with clean onsite soils.

-Periodic groundwater monitoring was commenced with the first sampling event performed in March 2012.
-The source-area total VOC concentration of 54 micrograms per liter (μ g/L; equivalent to parts per billion) was significantly lower than the pre-remediation (January 2011) VOC concentrations of 3,947-12,401 μ g/L total VOC concentrations reported in source area wells in January 2011.
+Periodic groundwater monitoring was commenced in March 2012.
+The source-area total VOC concentration of 41 micrograms per liter (μ g/L; equivalent to parts per billion) in March 2012 was significantly lower than the pre-remediation VOC concentrations of 3,947-12,401 μ g/L total VOC concentrations reported in source-area wells in January 2011.
+The source-area total VOC concentration was 36 parts per billion (PPB) during the June 2012 sampling event.

 VOC levels in groundwater outside the source area were generally found at levels near or below NYSDEC groundwater standards.
-However, a downgradient well exhibited a slight increase in total VOCs, mostly due to an increase in the concentration cis-1,2-DCE, a "daughter" product of the breakdown of TCE.
+However, downgradient monitoring well MW-8 exhibited a slight increase in total VOCs, mostly due to an increase in the concentration cis-1,2-DCE, a "daughter" product of the breakdown of TCE.
 This is likely indicative of the onset of ERD of TCE downgradient of the source area.
-Additional quarterly monitoring is scheduled.
+The June 2012 results in this well did not indicate significant change.
+Other wells exhibited relatively steady results with only minor VOC level variations upward or downward.